aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/verdi_shell.rst

      new_params = Dict(dict=YOUR_DICT)

-where ``YOUR_DICT`` is the modified dictionary.
+where ``YOUR_DICT`` is the modified python dictionary.
 Note that the dict object is not yet stored in the database.
-In fact, if you simply type ``new_params`` in the verdi shell, you will be prompted with a string notifying you the 'unstored' status.
-To save an entry in the database corresponding to the ``new_params`` object, you need to type a last command in the verdi shell:
+In fact, if you simply type ``new_params`` in the verdi shell, you will be prompted with a string notifying you of its 'unstored' status.
+To record in the database an entry corresponding to the ``new_params`` object, you need to type one last command in the verdi shell:

 .. code:: python